kazutomo/kzt-snippets/README.md

-This repository contains a collection of small toy examples (e.g., hello plus Makefile), which can be used as a template.
+This repository is more like my scratchpad, containing a random collection of my code snippets.